 A. A cemetery.

-A. This is Hollywood Forever Memorial Park, located at 6000 Santa Monica Boulevard, in Hollywood, CA.
+A. This is Hollywood Forever Cemetery, located at 6000 Santa Monica Boulevard, in Hollywood, CA.

 This spot on the lawn, near the lake, is just outside (north of) the large Cathedral Mausoleum where Valentino is buried.